donsauber/Sliding_Delta_Transport/README.md

 1. **Sliding Window Continuity** – Every sender keeps a rolling history of recent frames (typically 1–3 s).

-2. **Delta Recovery** – Missing packets are not resent directly; the sender emits compact deltas summarizing the lost data.
+2. **Delta Recovery** – Previous packets are compressed and sent along with current live stream without knowing if anything is missing.
+These are called Deltas.
+If the receiving device doesn't get some of the packets in the live stream it can check the Deltas for the missing packets.
+Then it reconstructs the stream by using human speech pauses to adjust the speed and catch back up.

 3. **Adaptive Redundancy** – Redundancy scales automatically based on observed loss, jitter, and round-trip time.